 - Stick to a classic-timeless design and not have to worry about constantly being up-to-date with trends.
 Such can be seen with the Google app itself, which has changed very little over the years.

-- Start off with something trendy, and unique only to update the design to remain consistent with modern sensibilities, such as YouTube, who’s app sees dozens of tweaks, updates, and even overhauls in a given year.
+- Start off with something trendy, and unique only to update the design to remain consistent with modern sensibilities, such as TikTok, who’s app sees dozens of tweaks, updates, and even overhauls in a given year.
+TikTok has only been around since 2016, but already it’s very dfferent to how it was when it first went live.
+Not only has it changed completely from it’s original version (remember musical.ly?), but it also now has over 1 billion users.
+That’s a huge increase in very little time (no wonder everyone is looking at how to buy TikTok likes!).

 There’s no right answer, but it’s important to be conscious of which bracket you fall in when designing your app, to plan for the future of your app, and what its user-base should get acclimatized to accordingly.